Activities for 100th Day of School

 #6: 100 Things We Love About 3rd Grade Bulletin Board

 You can do this before the 100th day of school and keep it up for… as long as you want!
-This bulletin board is a great way to spread a little joy throughout your classroom, and I’m sure it will bring a smile to your face as well.
-You can download this FREEBIE and 2 others by clicking here!
+This bulletin board is a great way to spread a little joy throughout your classroom, and I’m sure it will bring a smile to your face as well (Psst- This is a FREEBIE that I’m sending to you, keep reading!)
 Depending on the number of students in your class, give each student as many hearts needed for your whole class to have 100 in total.
 So, if you have 25 kids in your class, each will need 4 hearts.
 Students write one thing they love about your grade level.
 It can be anything, as long as it relates to the school year they’re currently in.
 Share some out loud and encourage students to read the hearts after you’ve hung them up to display!
 A delicious bulletin board combo platter of 100th day of school and Valentine’s Day!!
 Check out this blog post for all of my Valentine’s Day ideas for elementary students!

 #7: 100 Year Old Photos

 Okay, this is so fun, and if your students are anything like mine, they’ll also say it’s “CREEPY” …which it kind of is, but it’s also FUN!
 You’ll need to download the free app: Aging Booth.
 Take each student’s photo, and turn them into old folks.
 Since the photos turn black and white, I print them at school just on plain paper, no need to send them to be professionally printed!
-To make this extra great, have students complete my free writing activity “When I am 100 years old…” (the second freebie I’m sharing with you!), print out their “old” pictures, and create a class bulletin board display!
+To make this extra great, have students complete the “When I am 100 years old…” writing activity (the second freebie I’m sharing with you!), print out their “old” pictures, and create a class bulletin board display!

 100th Day of School Activities